 2 – NLG allows service industries to scale “the pilot.”

 This is a literal analogy for NLG’s ability to allow (with limited inputs) a system that flies automatically 95 percent of time and the pilot to fly 5 percent of time, or whenever the situation becomes complicated and requires increased judgment.
-For example, using structured data NLG can scale 95 percent of initial financial analysis reporting cases, allowing financial analysts to work on figuring out more complex problems.
+For example, when using structured data, NLG can scale 95 percent of initial financial analysis reporting cases—allowing financial analysts to work on figuring out more complex problems.
 As we’ve heard many times before regarding machine learning business best practices, Rauscher notes that the more clean data that you have to feed the system, the better your results.